PGScatalog/pygscatalog/docs/how-to/guides/format.rst

-How to combine scoring files from the PGS Catalog
+How to format scoring files from the PGS Catalog
 =================================================

-``pgscatalog-combine`` is a CLI application that makes it easy to combine scoring files into a standardised output.
+``pgscatalog-format`` is a CLI application that makes it easy to combine scoring files into a standardised output.

+.. note:: ``pgscatalog-combine`` was recently renamed to ``pgscatalog-format``

 The process involves:

 * extracting important fields from scoring files
 * doing some quality control checks
 * optionally lifting over variants to a consistent genome build
-* writing a long format / melted output file
+* writing to a consistent schema

 Input scoring files must follow PGS Catalog standards.
 The output file is useful for doing data science tasks, like matching variants across a scoring file and target